 Endocrinology, Diabetes, and Metabolism Fellowship

 DHMC is a 400-bed tertiary care facility that principally serves the health care needs of the populations of New Hampshire, Vermont, southern Maine, and northern Massachusetts.
 Postgraduate fellows have the opportunity to serve a broad panel of patients with a rich diversity of diagnoses and demographics.

 The goal of our fellowship is to prepare internists for careers in academic medicine or clinical practice in the broad field of endocrinology.
-Important components of our training program include inpatient and outpatient consultative services, longitudinal care of individuals with both common and unusual endocrine disorders, specialty diabetes care, endocrine imaging, female reproduction, ultrasound-guided thyroid aspiration biopsy, pediatric endocrinology, and endocrine pathology.
+Important components of our training program include inpatient and outpatient consultative services, longitudinal care of individuals with both common and unusual endocrine disorders, specialty diabetes care, endocrine imaging, transgender medicine, ultrasound-guided thyroid aspiration biopsy, pediatric endocrinology, and endocrine pathology.

 Fellows are full participants in the academic activities of the Department of Medicine including opportunities to participate in the teaching of medical students and house staff.

-Goals: To render first and second endocrine fellows highly competent in the care of patients with general endocrine disorders by providing them with education and experience in evaluating and treating patients in an ambulatory setting with a wide variety of diseases related to the adrenal gland, the calcium and bone axis, the hypothalamic/pituitary axis, the reproductive organs, the thyroid gland and diabetes.
+To render first- and second-year endocrine fellows highly competent in the care of patients with general endocrine disorders by providing them with education and experience in evaluating and treating patients in an ambulatory setting with a wide variety of diseases related to the adrenal gland, the calcium and bone axis, the hypothalamic/pituitary axis, the reproductive organs, the thyroid gland and diabetes.